The Lancet May 27, 2017

 Setting

-Population Women aged 16 or older with a clinical diagnosis of postpartum hemorrhage following vaginal or caesarean delivery, where the clinician was uncertain about the necessity of antifibrinolytic treatment.
+Population Women aged 16 years and older with a clinical diagnosis of post-partum hemorrhage following a vaginal or cesarean delivery.

-Outcome Composite of all-cause mortality or hysterectomy within 42 days of randomization.
+Outcome Composite of death from all causes or hysterectomy within 42 days of delivery.

 Study Limitations